abinit/abinit/doc/tutorial/paw1.md

 ## 3. Convergence with respect to the plane-wave basis cut-off

-As in the usual Norm-Conserving PseudoPotential case, the critical convergence parameter is the cut-off energy defining the size of the plane-wave basis...
+As in the usual Norm-Conserving PseudoPotential case, the critical convergence parameter is the cut-off energy defining the size of the plane-wave basis.

 ###3.a.
 Convergence with respect to ecut in the Norm-Conserving PseudoPotential case##

-The input file `tpaw1_2.in` contains data to be used to compute the convergence in ecut for diamond (at experimental volume).
+The input file *tpaw1_2.in* contains data to be used to compute the convergence in ecut for diamond (at experimental volume).
 There are 9 datasets, with increasing [[ecut]] values from 8 Ha to 24 Ha.
-You might use the `tpaw1_2.files` file (with a standard Norm-Conserving PseudoPotential), and run ABINIT:
+You might use the *tpaw1_2.files* file (with a standard Norm-Conserving PseudoPotential), and run:

-    abinit < tpaw1_2.files > tmp-log
+    abinit < tpaw1_2.files > log

-You should obtain the following _total energy_ values (see `tpaw1_2.out`):
+You should obtain the following _total energy_ values (see *tpaw1_2.out*):

     etotal1  -1.1628880677E+01
     etotal2  -1.1828052470E+01